 That means more money in my wallet for shopping sprees.
 Ok, ok, so maybe that’s not the point of saving money, but hey, it’s fun.

-Honesty, this recipe is nothing new because I have used it on so many different recipes around here over the past few years.
+Honesty, this best caramel icing recipe is nothing new because I have used it on so many different recipes around here over the past few years.

-But I whipped up a batch of the homemade frosting for these Salted Caramel Mocha Brownie Cups the other day, so I decided to share the frosting recipe separately.
+The other day I whipped up a batch of this fluffy caramel frosting for these Salted Caramel Mocha Brownie Cups, so I decided to share this caramel frosting recipe separately.
 I figured after 10 years of blogging, frosting should get its own category.

-Make sure your butter is soft.
+- Make sure your butter is soft.
 Set it out at least 30 minutes before you start working on the frosting recipe.
-I like to use unsalted butter
+I like to use unsalted butter and adjust the flavor with additional salt.

 That’s it.
 Super simple and absolutely delicious.
 I don’t recommend taste testing it with a spoon because you just might not stop.
 It’s that good!